Coffee 101: Coffee And Its Surprising Effects on Your Body

-While coffee's flavor is appealing, the benefits coffee offers to people have likely played a huge role in it becoming so widely appreciated.
+While coffee's flavor is appealing, some of the claimed benefits coffee offers to people have likely played a huge role in it becoming so widely appreciated.

-Let’s take some time and discuss some of the notable effects coffee can have on your body.
+Let’s take some time and discuss some of the notable effects coffee might have on your body.

 Coffee as a Stimulant of Energy

 Coffee drinkers can agree that for a good start of a day, drinking a cup of coffee is a “must.”
 In fact, Americans drink more coffee than any other nation in the world.

 So, why is coffee so popular?
 The fact that it also works as an effective stimulant probably contributes a great deal to its popularity.

 Coffee is capable of stimulating your nervous system.
 It gives you this needed boost of energy at the start of the day or whenever you decide to enjoy a cup.

 Aficionados also appreciate the way coffee helps them feel more awake.
 If you’re feeling sluggish when you get out of bed, a cup of coffee can quickly change that.